 Wavelength Division Multiplexing (WDM) with grooming capabilities is a promising candidate to handle the bandwidth demand of future Wide Area Networks.
-In WDM networks, each optical path must be established with a specific wavelength between each source-destination pair.
-This is known as wavelength continuity constraint and can be relaxed by using wavelength converters at intermediate nodes.
-Although each wavelength can have a transmission capacity up to ten gigabit per second (e.g., OC-48 or OC-192), some traffic streams may require lower bandwidth (e.g., OC-3 or
+Although each wavelength can have a transmission capacity up to ten gigabits per second (e.g., OC-48 or OC-192), some traffic streams may require lower bandwidth (e.g., OC-3 or OC-12).

-OC-12).
 To utilize the wavelengths more efficiently, traffic grooming is deployed to share the capacity of a wavelength among users with different bandwidth granularities by multiplexing/demultiplexing the lower rate traffic onto high capacity wavelengths.
 Therefore, the bandwidth of each wavelength may be divided into a set of time slots.
-Depending on the bandwidth requirement of a traffic demand, one or multiple time slots can be used to accommodate the traffic [13].
+Depending on the bandwidth requirement of a traffic demand, one or multiple time slots can be used to accommodate the traffic [1].

-In WDM grooming networks, nodes are equipped by Optical Add/Drop Multiplexers (OADMs) and Optical Crossconnects (OXCs).
+In WDM grooming networks, nodes are equipped by Optical Add/Drop Multiplexers (OADMs) and Optical Cross-connects (OXCs).
 OXCs can have wavelength converter (WC) and time-slot interchanger (TSI) devices.
 TSIs are used to switch a set of time slots from one wavelength to another, whereas WCs convert an incoming wavelength to another outgoing wavelength.
 In this study, we assume that OXCs are not provided with these devices, because using TSIs and WCs are not cost-effective yet.

-Many heuristic algorithms such as First-Fit, Most-Used, Max-Sum and Random wavelength assignment have already been proposed for the case when each call occupies the whole wavelength [12].
-The objective of these algorithms is typically to minimize the overall call blocking probabilities in a single-rate WDM network.
-Some complementary studies related to this problem can be found in [1,3,14].
-A few analytical models have been proposed in the literature to compute the blocking probabilities in multirate WDM networks with grooming capabilities [8-10].
-In [10], a capacity correlation model is presented for evaluation of blocking probabilities in a multi-hop single wavelength path, whereas [9] discusses the numerical computation of the blocking rates in a two-class network without capacity correlation between the links.
+Many heuristic algorithms such as First-Fit, Most-Used, Max-Sum and Random wavelength assignment have already been proposed for the case when each call occupies the whole wavelength [2].
+The objective of these algorithms is typically to minimize the overall call blocking probabilities in a singlerate WDM network.
+Some complementary studies related to this problem can be found in [3]-[5].
+A few analytical models have been proposed in the literature to compute the blocking probabilities in multi-rate WDM networks with grooming capabilities [6]-[8].
+In [6], a capacity correlation model is presented for evaluation of blocking probabilities in a multihop single wavelength path, whereas [7] discusses the numerical computation of the blocking rates in a two-class network without capacity correlation between the links.
 An analytical model is provided in [8] to evaluate the blocking performance in WDM-Time Division Multiplexing (TDM) networks.
-The fairness issue in WDM grooming networks is investigated in [11].
+The fairness issue in WDM grooming networks is investigated in [9].
 In this study, a CAC mechanism is used to improve the fairness in the network.
 The CAC algorithm implemented based on current statistics results (i.e., blocking probabilities of different classes in the whole network).
 This mechanism can be used only after the network passes the transient condition.

-^{}This work was supported by a grant from MITACS (Mathematics for Information Technology and Complex Systems)
+1This work was supported by a grant from MITACS (Mathematics for Information Technology and Complex Systems)

-The purpose of this paper is to develop a call admission control to provide fairness control and service differentiation in WDM grooming networks.
-We first define a Markov Decision Process (MDP), with the objective of maximizing class-based utilization in a single-wavelength singlelink network.
+The purpose of this paper is to develop a call admission control to provide service differentiation and fairness control in WDM grooming networks.
+We first define a Markov Decision Process (MDP), with the objective of maximizing class-based utilization in a single-link network.
 Based on MDP formulation, a CAC scheme can be determined as a function of current capacity usage on each wavelength.
-The Policy Iteration algorithm can be deployed to determine the optimal CAC policy [6].
-Since implementing an MDP-based CAC mechanism is very difficult for a complex network topology, we develop approximations and make some assumptions to extend the result of the single-wavelength single-link network for applying to multi-wavelength multi-link tandem and ring networks.
+The Policy Iteration algorithm can be deployed to determine the optimal CAC policy [10].
+Since implementing an MDP-based CAC mechanism is very difficult for a complex network topology, we develop approximations and make some assumptions to extend the result of single-link network for applying to a multilink system.
 Thus, we concentrate on developing an estimation of CAC scheme which provides accurate results with lower computational complexity.
-In many admission control and resource allocation problems, it has been shown that under some conditions, the optimal policy of an MDP exists and it is stationary and monotone [5].
+In [11], it has been shown that under some conditions, the optimal policy of an MDP exists and it is stationary and monotone.